Checks & balances

 Voting machines are not connected to the internet, outsiders can’t manipulate them and every vote has a paper ballot.

-Ballot integrity is ensured via a daily 3-step bipartisan matching of the number of ballots issued with the number indicated on the ballot tabulator and the number of paper ballots in the box.
+Ballot integrity is ensured via a daily 3-step matching of the number of ballots issued with the number indicated on the voting machine ballot tabulator and the number of paper ballots in the box.
+Election judges who count the ballots sign and certify that all of the ballots are properly piled, checked and counted.

 Non-partisan election officials are legally required to monitor and track every ballot through every stage of the process.